-In this paper, our focus is on enhancing the alignment between the unlearned model and the gold model.
-To achieve this, we propose to train a binary classifier to predict the generalization-labels for samples in $D_f$.
+In this paper, we aim to achieve aligned data forgetting.
+To this end, we propose to train a binary classifier to predict the generalization-labels for $D_f$.
 With these predicted labels, $D_f$ is partitioned into an easy subset $D^e_f$ and a hard subset $D^h_f$.
 Subsequently, we specifically decrease the classification accuracy on $D^h_f$, while retaining the classification accuracy on $D^e_f$.
-It is worth noting that our approach is compatible with previous unlearning mechanisms, such as Negative Gradient \cite{golatkar2020eternal} or Random Labeling \cite{graves2021amnesiac}, as we can employ them to decrease the classification accuracy on $D^h_f$.
-The most challenging aspect of our approach lies in training such a binary classifier on a specific dataset, which involves two sub-challenges: \begin{itemize} \item [$\bullet$] Build a specific labeled dataset for training the binary classifier \item [$\bullet$] Construct a discriminative representation for the binary classifier \end{itemize}
+The most challenging aspect of our approach lies in training such a binary classifier on a specific dataset, which involves two sub-challenges: (1) Build a specific labeled dataset for training the binary classifier; (2) Construct a discriminative representation for the binary classifier.

-To address the first challenge, we formulate a twin unlearning problem corresponding to the original unlearning problem.
-Specifically, the original model $M_{o}$ is fine-tuned with $D_{test}$ to generate the \emph{twin model} $M_{t}$.
-As shown in Fig.\ref{fig1}, \textbf{In the context of $M_{t}$, the original model $M_{o}$ can be seen as analogous to $M_{t}$'s gold model (\emph{i.e.,} $M_t^g=M_{o}$), and $D_{test}$ can be seen as analogous to $M_{t}$'s forgetting data}.
-Hence, we can define a new unlearning problem, namely the \emph{twin unlearning problem}: given $M_{t}$, the task is to forget $D_{test}$ and obtain an unlearned model aligned with its gold model $M_t^g=M_{o}$.
+To address the first challenge, we formulate a twin unlearning problem corresponding to the original one.
+Specifically, the original model $M_{o}$ is fine-tuned with $D_{test}$ to produce the \textbf{\emph{Twin Model}} $M_{t}$.
+As a result, in the context of $M_{t}$, the original model $M_{o}$ can be seen as analogous to $M_{t}$'s gold model (\emph{i.e.,} $M_t^g=M_{o}$), where $D_{test}$ can be seen as analogous to $M_{t}$'s forgetting data, as shown in Fig.\ref{fig1}.
+In another word, given a trained model $M_{t}$, the \textbf{\emph{Twin Unlearning Problem}} is to forget $D_{test}$ from $M_{t}$.
+Note that in the twin unlearning problem, the gold model is known $M_t^g=M_{o}$.

-Due to the Independent and Identically Distribution (I.I.D) assumption among $D_r$, $D_f$, and $D_{test}$, the two unlearning problems should exhibit similar properties (\emph{e.g.,} similar model generalization ability).
-Therefore, the binary classifier trained on the twin problem can be transferred to the original unlearning problem.
-The reason for formulating such a twin unlearning problem is that we can easily obtain a labeled dataset -- the dataset $D_{test}$, which generalization-labels are easy to known, \emph{i.e.,} the classification results from the model $M_{o}$ (the gold model of the twin unlearning problem).
+The reason for formulating such a twin unlearning problem is that we can easily obtain a labeled dataset -- the dataset $D_{test}$.
+Since the gold model of the twin unlearning problem is known (\emph{i.e.,} $M_{o}$), we can easily obtain the generalization-labels for $D_{test}$, specifically by employing $M_{o}$ to make class predications on $D_{test}$.